 Seven months into traveling around Asia, I needed to make some money.
 I met an online English teacher who graciously helped me prepare for my interview with VIPKID and land the job!

-Over the past year I have taught English online in Thailand, Bali, and most recently, back home in Chicago.
+Over the past year I have taught English online in Thailand, Bali, the USA, and Colombia.
 People reach out to me all the time with questions about teaching English online so I created this post to help answer them!

 Requirements for VIPKID & GoGo Kid